mjaschen/brouter-routingdata-builder/README.md

 ## Downloading a Planet File

 [Planet OSM](https://planet.openstreetmap.org/) is the canonical source of planet files for the whole world.
 For building global routing data, download the *Latest Weekly Planet File* **in PBF format**.
-Warning: the planet file has a size of roughly 75 GiB (May 2024).
+Warning: the planet file has a size of roughly 82 GiB (August 2025).

 For smaller regions and/or testing purposes, a smaller extract of the planet can be used, e.g. for Europe, a single country or an even smaller region.
 Geofabrik offers [extracts for all regions and countries](https://download.geofabrik.de/index.html).
 Download a file in **.osm.pbf** format.